 Cell phones are not allowed in class.
 You may not text in class.
 You may not have your phone out on your desk during class.
 Please put your phone away.
-If your phone is out on your desk or in your hand during class, you will be marked absent that day (see absence policy above).
+If you are asked to put your phone away during class, you will be marked absent that day (see absence policy above).